How to Achieve XLIFF Software Localization With AI Agents

 1. Extract the source text from the XLIFF file.

-2. Translate the content using machine translation, human linguists, or a mix of both.
+2. Translate the content using AI agents, human linguists, or a mix of both.

 4. Export the finalized file to render your content in each target language, with layout and formatting preserved.